-When serving the summons and complaint or removal papers, Plaintiff must serve these procedures together with the Order for Conference and Disclosure of Interested Persons.
+When serving the summons and complaint or Plaintiff must papers, serve procedures together with the Order for Conference and Disclosure of Interested Persons.

 Direct inquiries regarding any case assigned to Judge Eskridge to:

 Jennelle Gonzalez Case Manager to Hon.
 Charles Eskridge 515 Rusk Street, Room 9015 Houston, Texas 77002 Telephone: (713) 250-5257